lars-sh/parent/README.md

 `.github/dependabot.yml` tells [Dependabot](https://dependabot.com/) which project dependencies to check.
 Use the Maven property `parent-pom.create-dependabot-yml` to suppress writing this file.

+`.github/workflows/push-and-pull_request.yml` tells [GitHub Actions](https://github.com/features/actions) which kind of project to build.
+It is overwritten at every run to keep it up-to-date.
+Use the Maven property `parent-pom.create-github-workflow-yml` to suppress writing this file.

 `.gitignore` tells [Git](https://git-scm.com/) which files to ignore.
 It is overwritten at every run to keep it up-to-date.
 Use the Maven property `parent-pom.create-gitignore` to suppress writing this file.

-`.travis.yml` tells [Travis](https://travis-ci.org/) which kind of project to build.
-It is overwritten at every run to keep it up-to-date.
-Use the Maven property `parent-pom.create-travis-yml` to suppress writing this file.
+`.travis.yml` tells [Travis CI](https://travis-ci.org/) which kind of project to build.
+To write this file, set the Maven property `parent-pom.create-travis-yml` to `true`.

 `CHANGELOG.md` and `README.md` are *your* places.
 Insert your changes, a short project introduction, getting started information and user documentation.
 Templates are created only if the files do not exist, yet.